Drake-Sponsored Public Service Internships for Summer-Paid

 Iowa Children's Justice Summer FellowshipPurpose and Eligibility

 The Iowa Children’s Justice Summer Fellowship is designed to financially support law students who obtain a summer volunteer position in the area of juvenile law.
-For the 2013 summer, there are 10 grants available in the amount of $2,000 each.
 All applicants must locate their own volunteer position.
 Applicants must be either a 1L or 2L in good standing.
 Examples of eligible juvenile law positions include Public Defender Offices doing parent representation or GAL/attorney for child work, Youth Law Center in Des Moines, private law firms that provide representation for clients in juvenile court, clerking for Juvenile Court and Appellate Judges, and research projects in the area of juvenile law.
 The expectation is that fellows will work full-time for eight weeks.
 Application Requirements

 A completed application includes: